 At RAN2#99 and RAN#77 [1], it was discussed that there may be a need for the UE to indicate its capability to support simultaneous UL on both the frequencies or certain band combinations due to potential MSD.

-In this contribution, we propose a 1-bit UE capability indication that obviates the need for indication of 1Tx capability, and allows UEs to retain 2Tx capability on the UL while mitigating potential MSD in band combinations and situations where this is a concern.
+In this contribution, we propose a 1-bit UE capability indication to address potential MSD in band combinations and situations where this is a concern.

 UE Capability Indication